artexmg/rockstars-setup/docs/source/index.rst

 Before You Begin
 ================

 This is a quick setup guide to help you to get your remote system up and running.

-It is specifically target for Rockstars G6, so if you are following it for a different server it stills works, but you will need to teawk the IP address.
+The instructions in this manual are specifically targeted for Rockstars G6, so if you are following them for a different server or program you probably will need to modify the IP address accordingly.

 .. |Rockstars| image:: ./images/rockstarslogo.png